-Your organisation is required to keep a record of all complaints relating to the requirements of the FMS scheme.
+Your organisation is required to:

+a) keep a record of all complaints relating to the requirements of the FMS scheme.
 These records must be made available to the audit team and BSI when requested.
 This includes correspondence, recommendations and actions that have been requested by RW, other clients, stakeholders, organisation or person to which the complaint relates.

-Your organisation is required to demonstrate that you have taken appropriate action to address these complaints through investigation and correct any deficiencies found.
+b) demonstrate that you have taken appropriate action to address these complaints through investigation and correct any deficiencies found.
 These actions must be documented.